GICF-E/Nightmare/README.md

 # FPS-Demo Documentation
 ## Project Overview
-This is a simple horror FPS game based on Low Poly style models.
+This is a simple horror FPS game.
 It provides several weapons that can be picked up and has designed shooting and enemy systems.
 It's created using the `C#` language and `Unity3D Build-In` rendering pipeline.

 **Note: FPS-Demo is for learning and reference only.
 It may lack certain entertainment and fun elements and is not intended for commercial use.
 We do not take any responsibility for the stability and final results of the project.**